diegozr1/OwnFront/README.md

 ### Speed up your start

-This is a frontend template to quick start every project you make, this is an open source template to speed up a completely free and flexible frontend app development.
+This is a frontend template to quick start every web project you make, this is an open source template to speed up your development and make a completely free and flexible frontend app.

 It includes the best practices for frontend development of the modern web.